ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 {{!EXT-CONNECT3=RFC9220}}.
 When using HTTP/1.x {{H1}}, it uses HTTP Upgrade as defined in {{Section 7.8 of HTTP}}.

+This protocol necessarily involves additional framing overhead.
+When possible, users should use higher-level proxying protocols.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}